dabit3/building-a-subgraph-workshop/README.md

 $ yarn global add @graphprotocol/graph-cli
 ```

-Once the Graph CLI has been installed you can initialize a new Subgraph with the Graph CLI `init` command.
+Once the Graph CLI has been installed you can initialize a new subgraph with the Graph CLI `init` command.

-There are two ways to initialize a new Subgraph:
+There are two ways to initialize a new subgraph:

 1. From an example subgraph